-Gautama Buddha’s birth, enlightenment and death all occurred on the same day.
+Gautama Buddha’s birth, enlightenment and death all occurred on Wesak Day.
 As a result, Buddhists worldwide celebrate these three events on the same day in his honor.
-This day is known as Wesak in Malaysia and it is also called Vesak (Pali: Vesakha), Buddha Purnima, Buddha Day or informally the “Buddha’s birthday”.
+Although this day is known as Wesak in Malaysia.
+However, it is also called Vesak (Pali: Vesakha), Buddha Purnima, Buddha Day or informally the “Buddha’s birthday”.

 In Penang Malaysia, Buddhist devotees gather annually outside the Malaysian Buddhist Association (MBA) in George Town.
-This year the Wesak Day Procession Penang 2017 involved about 15 floats bestowing Buddhist themes.
+As a result, this year the Wesak Day Procession Penang involved about 15 floats bestowing Buddhist themes.
 Additionally, the procession started at 6PM outside the MBA on Jalan Burma, then it would proceed down the following streets:

 - Jalan Pangkor

 - Lorong Burma

 - Jalan Burma

 The entire journey would take about 5 hours and then come full circle back to the MBA at about 10PM.